Aaron Judge Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.36 team ERA ranks 18th among all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.34).

-- Red Sox pitchers combine to surrender 159 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- Crawford gets the start for the Red Sox, his 16th of the season.
-He is 5-6 with a 3.70 ERA and 89 strikeouts in 90 2/3 innings pitched.
+- Winckowski gets the call to start for the Red Sox, his first of the season.

-- In his last outing on Sunday against the Detroit Tigers, the righty went 4 2/3 innings, allowing two earned runs while surrendering three hits.
+- The 25-year-old right-hander pitched in relief in his last outing this season, one of 44 appearances so far.

-- In 23 games this season, the 27-year-old has put up a 3.70 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .232 to opposing hitters.
+- In 44 appearances this season, he has put up a 3.20 ERA and averages 7.9 strikeouts per nine innings while opposing batters are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.